FAQ for Hosting Member Firms

 In 2022, the first round of internships will take place in autumn between September and November, based on the individual agreements and situation between Intern and Hosting Member Firm.

 In 2023, the internship period will be extended to give Interns and Hosting Members more flexibility to find suitable dates for internships.
+Internships can be arranged throughout the entire year.
+Hosting Firms and Applicants can indicate their preferred time period for the internship in the respective registration form and application form.

 Based on the individual agreements and situation.
 It should cover a time period of 6-8 weeks (including 1-2 weeks of vacation / travelling to discover the host country).